Capacities associated with scalar signed Riesz kernels, and analytic capacity: Proof of

-where $I$ denotes the set of indices $j\geq -2$ such that the support of $\varphi_j$ intersects $4Q$ and $J$ the remaining indices, namely those $j \geq -2 $ such that the support of $\varphi_j$ is contained in the complement of $4Q$.
+where $I$ denotes the set of indices $j\geq -3$ such that the support of $\varphi_j$ intersects $4Q$ and $J$ the remaining indices, namely those $j \geq -3 $ such that $\varphi_j$ vanishes on $4Q$.
 Notice that the cardinality of $I$ is bounded by a dimensional constant.

 Set

 and for $j\in J$